Last Reviewed: 25th April 2017.

 There are some chemicals in your blood that are released by damaged or injured cells.
 Such injury could be from infection, trauma, problems with the immune system, or even cancer.
 In many conditions that causes abdominal pain, important inflammatory markers or indicators of inflammation often tested in the blood include:

-Cancer cells sometimes release special chemicals into the bloodstream, like prostate-specific-antigen (PSA), which can be used to help your doctor make a diagnosis of cancer, or confirm his suspicion.
-Tumour markers are a number of substances found in abnormal quantity, usually when there is the presence of a type of tumor or cancer in the body.
+Cancer cells sometimes release special chemicals into the bloodstream, like prostate-specific-antigen (PSA), which can be used to help your doctor make a cancer diagnosis.
+Tumour markers are substances found in abnormal quantity, usually when there is the presence of a type of tumor or cancer in the body.

-Though very high amount of any of these chemicals is likely to indicate the presence of a tumour, they generally tend to have low level of accuracy in predicting the presence of cancers.
+Though a high amount of any of these chemicals is likely to indicate the presence of a tumour, they generally tend to have low level of accuracy in predicting the presence of cancers.

 Tumor markers are best used to track recovery or recurrence in patients already diagnosed with a known cancer.